iKwesi/devops-microservices/project-ml-microservice-kubernetes/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/bb/raphael_blankson/devops-microservices/tree/main.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/bb/raphael_blankson/devops-microservices/tree/main)

+# Operatioanlize a Machine Learning Microservice API using Kubernetes

 ## Project Overview

 In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.

 You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
 You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
 This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

 ### Project Tasks